 Imagine a type of student housing that incorporates the best attributes of dorms, apartments, houses, and condos and townhouses; that’s a luxury student housing community.

 In luxury off campus UNT apartments, students live alongside peers like they do in residence halls.
 The residents also choose from multiple floor plans as they do in apartment hunting.
 But luxury apartments also come fully furnished with everything from furniture and laundry units to cable and Internet.
 And instead of signing one housing contract, students in a luxury apartment sign individual housing contracts, or “by the bed," so roommates don’t share financial risk.

 The architecture of luxury housing varies, but some of the most coveted styles are modern cottages that provide comparable amounts of square footage to houses and also have patios or similar outdoor areas.
 And like the residents of condos and townhouses, students in luxury housing communities enjoy access to amazing amenities such as pools, coffee bars, and fitness centers.

 The Retreat at Denton offers the perfect community for UNT students who select luxury housing communities as their preferred student housing.
-In our community in Denton, TX, residents experience the perks of luxury living in a student-focused environment.
+In our community in Denton, TX, residents experience the perks of lavish living in a student-focused environment.
 Our cottage-style housing comes furnished with appliances, furniture, and Internet.
 We feature community amenities ranging from an exclusive clubhouse and private study rooms to a resort-style pool and an extensive fitness center.
-Our community’s location near both UNT and downtown Denton, meanwhile, enables residents to enrich their lives with both on and off campus activities.
+Our community’s location near both UNT and downtown Denton provides residents with opportunities to enrich their lives with both on and off campus activities.
 To schedule a tour of The Retreat at Denton, contact us today!